 Many of our members have specialized experience in direct/clinical services, research, training/education, violence prevention, and grassroots community organizing.
 All our members have valuable lived experience insights that can help make your services, training, curriculum or policy more effective and sustainable.
 We are ready to share our expertise with your agency, through consultation, training, and speaking.

-You may request a consultant through this form.
-The Survivor Leadership Program Manager will reach out to you to determine if your opportunity is a good fit for our work.
+Email the Survivor Leadership Program Manager (SLPM) to determine if your opportunity is a good fit for our work.
 Even if we are unable to partner with you, we are happy to share paid consultant requests with our membership for them to connect with you independently.
 Before requesting a consultant, please review the expectations below.

 Any organizations that contract with the NSN for a speaker are expected to follow our Event Host Guidelines by the NSN and HEAL Trafficking for facilitating an inclusive and professional space when hiring speakers and trainers.
 LINK